 Vice President to President

-14 Vice Presidents have ascended to the Presidency, 8 upon the death of a President, 5 upon being elected and 1 upon the resignation of a President.
+14 Vice Presidents have ascended to the Presidency, 8 upon the death of a President, 5 upon being elected, and 1 upon the resignation of a President.
 This list doesn’t denote Vice Presidents who ascended to the Presidency and were elected President in their own right.

 Four Vice Presidents ascended to the Presidency upon the death of the President due to natural causes.

-• John Tyler, for William Henry Harrison in 1841: Tyler served out the remainder of William Henry Harrison’s term and failed to win the Democrat-Republican nomination for President in 1844, losing on the 9th ballot to James K. Polk who went on to win the Presidency.
+• John Tyler succeeded William Henry Harrison in 1841: Tyler served out the remainder of William Henry Harrison’s term and failed to win the Democrat-Republican nomination for President in 1844, losing on the 9th ballot to James K. Polk who went on to win the Presidency.

-• Millard Fillmore, for Zachary Taylor in 1850: Fillmore served out the remainder of Zachary Taylor’s term and failed to win the Whig nomination for President in 1852, losing on the 53rd ballot to General Winfield Scott.
+• Millard Fillmore succeeded Zachary Taylor in 1850: Fillmore served out the remainder of Zachary Taylor’s term and failed to win the Whig nomination for President in 1852, losing on the 53rd ballot to General Winfield Scott.
 In 1856, Fillmore ran as a 3rd party candidate on the Know-Nothing ticket but finished 3rd in the general election.

-• Calvin Coolidge, for Warren Harding in 1923: Coolidge was elected to a full term in 1924 but chose not to run in 1928.
+• Calvin Coolidge succeeded Warren G. Harding in 1923: Coolidge was elected to a full term in 1924 but chose not to run in 1928.

-• Harry S. Truman, for Franklin Roosevelt in 1945: Truman was elected to a full term in 1948 but chose to withdraw early in the primary process in 1952 due to age and health concerns.
+• Harry S. Truman succeeded Franklin D. Roosevelt in 1945: Truman was elected to a full term in 1948 but chose to withdraw early in the primary process in 1952 due to age and health concerns.

 Four Vice Presidents ascended to the Presidency upon the death of the President due to assassination.

-• Andrew Johnson, for Abraham Lincoln in 1865: Andrew Johnson served out the remainder of Lincoln’s term and lost the Democratic Presidential nomination in 1868.
+• Andrew Johnson succeeded Abraham Lincoln in 1865: Andrew Johnson served out the remainder of Lincoln’s term and lost the Democratic Presidential nomination in 1868.

-• Chester A. Arthur, for James Garfield in 1881: Arthur served out the remainder of Garfield’s term and in 1884 due to health and lack of major support didn’t truly seek the Republican nomination.
+• Chester A. Arthur succeeded James A. Garfield in 1881: Arthur served out the remainder of Garfield’s term and in 1884 due to health and lack of major support didn’t truly seek the Republican nomination.

-• Lyndon Johnson (LBJ), for John Kennedy (JFK) in 1963: LBJ was elected to a full term in 1964 but chose to withdraw early in the primary process in 1968 saying “I shall not seek, and I will not accept, the nomination of my party for another term as your President.”
+• Lyndon Johnson (LBJ) succeeded John F. Kennedy (JFK) in 1963: LBJ was elected to a full term in 1964 but chose to withdraw early in the primary process in 1968 saying “I shall not seek, and I will not accept, the nomination of my party for another term as your President.”
 LBJ lost the Democratic Presidential nomination in 1960.

 Four incumbent Vice Presidents won election to the Presidency.